New technology is available to help make sprinkler systems more water efficient. Fort Collins Utilities offers rebates on select equipment.

 High-efficiency washing machines cost more to purchase, but less to operate.
 Typical consumers save $50-$90 a year for electricity, water and wastewater charges.
 The cost difference can be recovered in just three years.

 Toilets are typically the main source of water use in the home - accounting for nearly 30 percent of indoor consumption.
-Receive a $75 rebate when you replace your old water-guzzling toilet with a qualified MaP Premium labeled model ($50 for WaterSense model) and recycle your old toilet.
+Receive a $75 rebate when you replace your old water-guzzling toilet with one that is 1.0 gallons per flush or less ($50 for models less than 1.28 gallons per flush) and recycle your old toilet.

 The average household could save more than 2,900 gallons per year by installing WaterSense labeled showerheads.
 Get a $10 rebate when you purchase a WaterSense showerhead.